spiral/docs/grpc/service.md

 > Use https://github.com/spiral/app-grpc as the base to speed up onboarding.

 ## Define the Service
-To declare our first service create proto file in desired direction.
-By default, the GRPC build propose to create the proto files in `/proto` directory.
+To declare our first service create a proto file in the desired direction.
+By default, the GRPC build proposes to create the proto files in `/proto` directory.
 Create file `proto/calculator.proto`:

 ```json